-For your CYP this will mean that:
+For your child this will mean that:

-- the teacher has the highest possible expectations for your CYP and for all CYP in their class. - all teaching is based on building on what your CYP already knows, can do and can understand. - different ways of teaching are in place so that your CYP is fully involved in their learning.
-This may involve things like using more practical and visual resources. - specific strategies (which may have been suggested by the SENDCo or outside agencies) are in place to support your CYP to learn. - your CYP's teacher will continually check your CYP's progress and differentiated activities will be in place to address gaps in learning in order to help your CYP make the best possible progress.
+- the teacher has the highest possible expectations for your child and for all children in their class. - all teaching is based on building on what your child already knows, can do and can understand. - we teach to the top and provide scaffolding to help children with additional needs access the work.
+This means that the curriculum and the opportunity to achieve is not narrowed. - specific strategies (which may have been suggested by the SENDCo or outside agencies) are in place to support your child to learn. - your child's teacher will continually check their progress and differentiated activities will be in place to address gaps in learning in order to help them make the best possible progress.

-All CYP receive this as part of excellent classroom practice.
+All children receive this as part of excellent classroom practice.

-Specific group work with a smaller group of CYP (Intervention Groups)
+Specific group work with a smaller group of children (Intervention Groups)